Watsco (NYSE:WSO) Upgraded to Buy by StockNews.com

-StockNews.com upgraded shares of Watsco (NYSE:WSO – Get Rating) from a hold rating to a buy rating in a report issued on Friday.
+StockNews.com upgraded shares of Watsco (NYSE:WSO – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Friday.

-A number of other analysts have also recently commented on WSO.
-Zacks Investment Research cut Watsco from a hold rating to a sell rating and set a $313.00 target price on the stock. in a research report on Monday, January 17th.
-KeyCorp upgraded Watsco from a sector weight rating to an overweight rating and set a $320.00 target price on the stock in a research report on Monday, February 14th.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Watsco has a consensus rating of Hold and an average target price of $308.83.
+WSO has been the topic of a number of other reports.
+KeyCorp upgraded Watsco from a sector weight rating to an overweight rating and set a $320.00 price target on the stock in a research note on Monday, February 14th.
+Zacks Investment Research cut Watsco from a hold rating to a sell rating and set a $313.00 price target on the stock. in a research note on Monday, January 17th.
+Two analysts have rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat.com, Watsco has a consensus rating of Hold and a consensus target price of $308.83.

 The company also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
 Stockholders of record on Thursday, April 14th will be given a dividend of $2.20 per share.
 The ex-dividend date is Wednesday, April 13th.
 This represents a $8.80 dividend on an annualized basis and a dividend yield of 2.88%.
 This is a boost from Watsco’s previous quarterly dividend of $1.95.
 Watsco’s payout ratio is 72.63%.

-In related news, Director Brian E. Keeley sold 11,000 shares of the business’s stock in a transaction dated Wednesday, March 23rd.
-The stock was sold at an average price of $299.68, for a total value of $3,296,480.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, Director Brian E. Keeley sold 11,000 shares of Watsco stock in a transaction dated Wednesday, March 23rd.
+The stock was sold at an average price of $299.68, for a total transaction of $3,296,480.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 13.31% of the stock is currently owned by insiders.

 A number of hedge funds have recently modified their holdings of WSO.
 Fifth Third Bancorp increased its position in Watsco by 4.5% in the 3rd quarter.
 Fifth Third Bancorp now owns 1,043 shares of the construction company’s stock valued at $276,000 after acquiring an additional 45 shares during the period.
 Stratos Wealth Partners LTD. boosted its holdings in Watsco by 3.8% in the 3rd quarter.
 Stratos Wealth Partners LTD. now owns 17,960 shares of the construction company’s stock valued at $4,753,000 after purchasing an additional 661 shares in the last quarter.
 JJJ Advisors Inc. boosted its holdings in Watsco by 27.6% in the 3rd quarter.
 JJJ Advisors Inc. now owns 471 shares of the construction company’s stock valued at $125,000 after purchasing an additional 102 shares in the last quarter.
 Robeco Institutional Asset Management B.V. boosted its holdings in Watsco by 245.4% in the 3rd quarter.
 Robeco Institutional Asset Management B.V. now owns 11,922 shares of the construction company’s stock valued at $3,155,000 after purchasing an additional 8,470 shares in the last quarter.
 Finally, RMB Capital Management LLC boosted its holdings in Watsco by 1.5% in the 3rd quarter.
 RMB Capital Management LLC now owns 48,044 shares of the construction company’s stock valued at $12,713,000 after purchasing an additional 718 shares in the last quarter.
 Hedge funds and other institutional investors own 78.42% of the company’s stock.